brunexgeek/beagle-docs/language/basics.rst

 	const result = 5 * 4 / 2   // 'int' constant
 	Console.print(result)      // 10

-Usually, the type of the constant can be infered by the compiler in the moment of the declaration by inspecting the initialization value.
-In the example above, the compiler will deduce the type is ``int``.
+Usually, the type of the constant can be inferred by the compiler in the moment of the declaration by inspecting the initialization value.
+In the above example, the compiler will infer the type is ``int``.
 You can also specify manually the type using the following syntax:

 .. code-block:: beagle